williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 title: SCIM
 icon: /assets/img/icons/scim.svg
 permalink: /standards/SCIM/
-excerpt: Learn how to enable SCIM based provisioning from Okta to your application.
+excerpt: Enable SCIM-based provisioning from Okta to your application.
 redirect_from: "/docs/guides/scim_guidance.html"
 ---
-# Welcome to the Okta SCIM Beta
+# SCIM Provisioning Technical Reference

 > Okta's SCIM implementation is currently in Beta status and provides
 > no guarantees for backwards-compatibility.
 Okta is free to break